fonnesbeck/Bios8366/index.md

 ### Prerequisites

-Bios 6301, an undergraduate or graduate probability and inference course, or permission of instructor.
+Bios 6341 (Fundamentals of Probability) Bios 6342 (Contemporary Statistical Inference), or permission of instructor.
 Students must be familiar with the [Git](http://git-scm.com/) version control system and be prepared to program in Python.

 # Instructor